 The Tax Cuts and Jobs Act created a deduction for certain pass-through business income which is known as the Qualified Business Income Deduction (QBID) or Section 199A Deduction.
 The actual calculation of the deduction was done in 2018 on one of two (2) worksheets depending on the income of the taxpayer.
-However, starting in 2019, this deduction will be calculated on tax forms that will become part of the tax return.
+However, starting in 2019, this deduction is calculated on tax forms that will become part of the tax return.
 In 2019, taxpayers will use Form 8995 - Qualified Business Income Deduction Simplified Computation or Form 8995-A Qualified Business Income Deduction to compute the deduction.

 The specific worksheet or version of Form 8995 that is used to calculate the Section 199A Deduction is primarily dependent on the taxable income (without consideration of the QBID) of the taxpayer.
 There are limited situations, typically involving income from a specified agricultural or horticultural cooperatives, which may require a taxpayer with income below the income thresholds to file which for 2019 will be $321,400 for Married Filing Jointly, $160,725 for Married Filing Separate and $160,700 for all other filing statuses to not be able to use the Simplified Worksheet.
 In 2018 the income thresholds were $315,000 for Married Filing Jointly and $157,500 for all other filing statuses including MFS.
 For these taxpayers as well as taxpayers with income above the thresholds, the QBID calculation is done on a series of worksheets.

 Qualified Business Income

 Whichever worksheet is used to calculate the QBID, the underlying calculation starts with a separate determination of the "Qualified Business Income" (QBI) for each pass-through business that a taxpayer owns.
 Then the actual allowed deduction is made up of the qualified business income components of each pass-through business reported on the tax return.